lukacu/django-publications/README.md

 django-publications
 ===================

 A Django app for managing scientific publications.

 Requirements
 ------------

 * python >= 2.5.0
 * django >= 1.3.0
+* django-tagging
-* django-taggit >= 0.9.3
+* South

 The app has been tested with the above versions, but older versions might also work.